 WCAG is broken down into principles, guidelines, success criteria and sufficient and advisory techniques.

 The principles define the foundation for web accessibility.
 The guidelines provide the basic goals to achieve each of the four principles.
 Success criteria describe how to meet those goals, and sufficient and advisory techniques specify how best to address them.

 Guidelines are broken down into three levels of increasing strictness: A, AA and AAA.
 You should initially aim for Level A conformance, but most companies work toward Level AA since it covers a broader spectrum of disabilities and has been cited as a satisfying requirement in some court cases.
 Level AAA is very difficult to achieve since several guidelines conflict with each other (improving one thing breaks another), but you can still implement a good portion of the criteria.

 Guideline 1.1 states that you should provide text alternatives for any non-text content.
 For example, if you have a photograph of two world leaders shaking hands in a news story about an international summit meeting, the text alternative (such as a caption or an “alt tag”) could be, "President X of Country X shakes hands with Prime Minister Y of country Y."

 Guideline 1.4 discusses the ability for users to see and hear content, including separating the foreground from the background.
 One requirement is to provide a minimum contrast ratio between text and its background.
 Check out the text in the following image:

-The higher text would fail Level AA (at this font size) while the lower text would succeed.
+The upper text would fail Level AA (at this font size) while the lower text would succeed.